UCSD-ECEMAE-148/fall-2025-final-project-team-11/README.md

 https://github.com/user-attachments/assets/16eb97ce-2f67-4ed8-98f5-33ec005cf2fc

 ## Mode Explanations
-- Mode 1 [Choose Target]: User input determines which target will be targeted (among many targets detected by camera from scanning mode).
+- Mode 1 [Scan Surrounding]: Gimbal pans 180 degreees horizontally to look for targets.
+If a potential target is found, the system will take 3 seconds to the object as a target in order to avoid false detections.
+After a target is registered, the target will have a number ID, their stationary position is registered, and their hitbox will turn yellow.

-- Scanning: Servo pans 180 degreees horizontally to look for targets.
-System locks onto an object for 3 seconds to identify it as a target, then creates a yellow hitbox around it.
+- Mode 2 [Choose Target]: Once a target is registered from mode 1, the user can manually lock on a target based on their remembered position.
+Their target ID can be pressed and the gimbal will instantly center to camera towards the desired target.

-- Fire: 5 second cooldown, target is locked, hitbox turns red.
-Theroetically, after 5 seconds the ignition system is activated and a rocket engine fires at target.
+- Mode 3 [Fire Rocket]: Before the fire command is used, a target should be chosen from mode 2.
+When the fire command is pressed, a 5 second countdown will begin on the top right corner.
+Once the countdown reaches 0, their hitbox turns red.
+This mode represents when our created ignition system would have activated to fire our rocket engine at the desired target.

 ## CAD Model Assemblies
 - Final Car Assembly